How to Write a Literary Beach Read like “The Guest” by Emma Cline

 This was August.
 The ocean was warm, and warmer every day.

-Alex waited for a set to finish before making her way into the water, slogging through until it was deep enough
+Alex waited for a set to finish before making her way into the water, slogging through until it was deep enough to dive.
+A bout of strong swimming and she was out, beyond the break.
+The surface was calm.

 From here, the sand was immaculate.
 The light—the famous light—made it all look honeyed and mild: the dark European green of the scrub trees, the dune grasses that moved in whispery unison.
 The cars in the parking lot.
 Even the seagulls swarming a trash can.